vweevers/text-metadata-parser/readme.md

 # text-metadata-parser

 Metadata parser with [type casting](https://github.com/TehShrike/weak-type-wizard) and support for [gulp](http://gulpjs.com), streams, buffers and strings.
-This fork is not yet published on NPM.
+This fork of [text-metadata-parser](https://github.com/TehShrike/text-metadata-parser) is not yet published on NPM.

 ## For gulp